-337, 338.
-BAPTIST POLITY AND THE PASTORAL MINISTRY
+338. BAPTIST POLITY AND THE PASTORAL MINISTRY

 Basic to the course is a detailed study of the theory and practical application of the Baptist distinctives.
 Running concurrently will be two themes: (1) the pastoral responsibilities such as counseling, administration of the ordinances, and the conducting of marriages and funerals; (2) an administrative and organizational emphasis related to the construction of church constitutions and parliamentary procedure.
-Two hours each semester, must be taken in sequence.
+Four hours.